arthurespartinez25/mockup-creator/README.md

 Connection to Server

 1.On your windows search bar, search for "SQL Server 2019 Configuration Manager".
+Click "Open".

 2.Expand "SQL Server Network Configuration" and click "Protocols for SQL Express"